Blaine County Charitable Fund Financial Relief

 I need additional resources, such as food, medications, etc. How can I access them?

 Additional resources and information are available at www.blainecf.org.

 Is there a deadline to apply?

-Applications are due the last day of the prior week/month for consideration. (i.e. submit application by Friday to be reviewed the following Wednesday or by December 31st for review in January).
+Applications are due the 20th of the prior month for consideration. (i.e. submit application by December 20th for review in January).

 After I submit my application, what can I expect next?

 A member of our organization will call you to complete your application by collecting some additional information.
 Our goal is to contact all applicants within three business days of our due date.